Why running DBCC CHECKDB?

 The WITH EXTENDED_LOGICAL_CHECKS DBCC CHECKDB option

-When checking an indexed view consistency DBCC CHECKDB checks does the does the indexed view match the view definition and reports is some rows are missing or if there are additional rows.
+When checking an indexed view consistency DBCC CHECKDB checks does the indexed view match the view definition and reports is some rows are missing or if there are additional rows.
 Consistency checks of the XML indexes and spatial indexes is similar to a consistency check of the indexed views with small differences.

 Additional rows for all three types of indexes are indicated with as 8907 errors, and the missing rows are indicated with the 8908 errors.